 Wall hanging.
-This is one in a series created in honor of Josef and Anni Albers.
+My work emphasizes the weaving process rather than the techniques used.
+It's the process that gives the works form.
+This piece is one in a series created in honor of Josef and Anni Albers.
 It incorporates both color play and weaving.
-Hand-dyed and commercial yarns, cotton.
+Handdyed and commercial yarns, cotton.
 Double weave.